This post may contain referral/affiliate links. Please read my disclosure for more info.

 Need a bigger quilt….just make more blocks!
 Three in a row would make a beautiful tablerunner.

-Put A LIttle Love in Your Quilt Blog Hop
+I shared this post as part of the Put A LIttle Love in Your Quilt Blog Hop.